OzzyGomes/DeepLearning_RBM_Find_Img_Means/README.md

 <p>To use this code, you will need to install the <code>RBM</code> package developed by TimoMatzen.
 You can install it directly from GitHub using the following code:</p>

+<h2>Results</h2>
+<p>This code allows you to train RBM and DBN models on the MNIST dataset.
+RBM can be used for unsupervised learning tasks, and DBN combines multiple RBMs to achieve more accurate results.
+Experiment with different hyperparameters and training options to optimize your results for various machine learning tasks.</p>